 Like their wired counterpart, the Shure SE112 Wireless sound twice as expensive as they actually are, thanks to their special dynamic drivers and the passive noise isolation afforded by their robust silicone eartips.
 A strip of soft rubber accompanies a thick layer of plastic on each earpiece, and though they are intended to be worn inverted, they still manage to drown out the noise of the outside world regardless of which configuration you choose.

-It was only a matter of time before Shure took these earbuds wireless, but if you’re still holding onto your old phone, you can procure their wired counterpart for half the cash — a scream of a deal.
-The hallmark is their incredible sound, which exudes a commendable level of detail within a lucid, expansive soundstage that excels across the frequency spectrum.
-The rock-bottom price and solid construction render them among the best value propositions on our list, in wired or wireless form.
+It was only a matter of time before Shure took these earbuds wireless, but if you’re still holding onto your old phone, you can procure their wired counterpart for the same price.
+The SE11’s hallmark is their incredible sound, which exudes a commendable level of detail within a lucid, expansive soundstage that excels across the frequency spectrum.
+The rock-bottom price and solid construction render them among the best value propositions on our list — in wired or wireless form.

 Read our Shure SE112 review